daniocionini/bioresear/README.md

 .protein()
 -> computes the proteins sequences in the dna sequence imported for blast evaluation while saving the file as .txt to the directory set as "direct_protein"

-.blast()
-->

 --> Additional Functionalities <--
 1) Possibility to export protein outputs.
 Nedded to create a folder called "Exported Proteins" when set up the whole program

-2) In order to use .blast() you need to save the proteins_file.txt into directory as stated into the documentation